Dual system estimation using mixed effects loglinear models: Methodology - Dual System Estimation

 \subsubsection{Model Fitting}

 The models are estimated in \texttt{R} (R Core Team, 2015) using the statistical package \texttt{lme4} (Bates, M{\"a}chler, Bolker and Walker, 2015) .
-We fit generalized linear mixed models by applying the \texttt{glmer()} modelling function and specifying a Poisson distribution for the dependent variable with a log link function.
-This results in shrinkage estimates of the model parameters.

 One can choose the optimization algorithm to estimate the parameters for the specified model.
-The standard optimizer for fitting generalized linear mixed models uses a combination of \texttt{bobyqa} and \texttt{Nelder\_Mead} methods.
 Under the standard optimizer, small population sizes for the groups can result in convergence warnings.

-The optimisation algorithm can be specified in \texttt{glmer()}, with several options available; for this application, we use only the \texttt{bobyqa} optimizer as it is reasonably fast and has fewer convergence warnings compared to the default optimizer.
+We use only the \texttt{bobyqa} optimizer as it is reasonably fast and has fewer convergence warnings compared to the default glmer optimizer.
 In the cases where model fitting resulted in convergence warnings, the parameter estimates are comparable to the same models fitted with a different optimiser that have no warnings, so we deduce that the convergence problems appear close to the maximum of the likelihood and have only a minimal impact on the final result.